Goal-oriented Communication for Fast and Robust Robotic Fault Detection and Recovery: Introduction

 \section{Introduction}

 Autonomous robotic systems have been widely deployed in various industrial applications, such as parcel sorting, box packaging, and machine loading.
 These multi-stage and long-horizon tasks require robots to operate in dynamic and partially observable environments without supervision.
 However, a high level of autonomy also amplifies system fragility, where random external disturbances (e.g., collisions) or execution errors (e.g., grasp failures) can lead to control deviations, ultimately reducing operational efficiency and even posing safety risks.
-For example, in human-robot collaboration, the average human reaction time to unexpected robot behaviours is approximately 500 ms \cite{9981726}, which means robots may make unintended contact with their surroundings or even hurt human operators if fault is not detected within this narrow time window.
-To address this, a fast and robust fault detection and recovery (FDR) framework is indispensable for robotic systems to promptly adapt robot motions according to environmental changes.
+For example, in human-robot collaboration, the average human reaction time to unexpected robot behaviours is approximately 500 ms \cite{9981726}, yet the time-to-contact of a robotic collision event is about 200 ms \cite{collision}, which means the robot may have already made unintended contact with its surroundings before a human operator can respond effectively.
+This mismatch motivates the need for a fast and robust fault detection and recovery (FDR) framework in autonomous robotic systems, which should be able to promptly detect fault events and reliably adapt robot motions according to environmental changes.